doctrine/mongodb-odm/docs/en/tutorials/getting-started.rst

 Example Model: Simple Blog
 --------------------------

-To create the simplest example, let’s assume the following in a simple blog web application:
+To create the simplest example, let’s assume the following in a simple blog web
+application:

--  Blog has a user.
+-  a Blog has a "user".
--  Blog user can make blog posts
+-  a Blog "user" can make "blog posts"

 A first prototype
 -----------------

-For the above mentioned example, something as simple as this could be modeled with plain PHP classes.
+For the above mentioned example, we start by defining two simple PHP classes:
-First define the ``User`` document:
+``User`` and ``BlogPost``.
+The ``User`` class will have a collection of ``BlogPost`` objects.

 .. code-block:: php